iCliniq Logo

 Welcome to icliniq.com.

-You need not to worry about your platelet count and MPV.
-In your attached report, total WBC (white blood cells) count is borderline low and lymphocyte count is borderline high.
+You need not worry about your platelet count and MPV.
+In your attached report (attachments removed to protect the patient's identity), the total WBC (white blood cells) count is borderline low, and the lymphocyte count is borderline high.
 So it could be a temporary viral infection.
 You can repeat your CBC (complete blood count) after a few days to check the count again.
-Do not worry and repeat CBC after a few days.
-You can revert back once you repeat CBC.

 Thank you.